Kogey24/Kogey24/README.md

 ## Hi, My name is Harmmerton Kogi.

 I'm a fullstack software developer and a mobile developer in general.</br>
-In more detail I design front-end User Interfaces utilizing the Angular framework for scalable and interactive web and systems application.</br>
+In more detail I design front-end User Interfaces utilizing Angular framework for scalable and interactive web and systems application.</br>
-I also design Mobile applications utilizing the flutter cross-platform framework for very beautiful and reliable applications with a keen eye for beautiful design to enhance user experience.</br>
+I also design Mobile applications utilizing the flutter cross-platform framework for very beautiful and reliable applications with a keen eye for beautiful design and use code optimization to enhance the overall user experience.</br>
-I'm well established in the back-end development as well were I have build and Intergrated secure and reliable API'S utilizing the powerful abilities of the ASP.NET framework and Springboot.</br>
+I'm well established in  back-end development as well where I build and Intergrate secure and reliable API'S utilizing the powerful abilities of the ASP.NET framework and Springboot.</br>

 ## Fun facts about me
 I'm a very versatile and flexible guy, a happy guy, who find joy and satisfaction in creation and design to fulfill user requirements.</br>